gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/ethanoladsorption.rst

 ..  container:: justify

-    Select 'system' for both centering and output.
+    Select *system* for both centering and output.

 Replicate the ethanol molecule
 ------------------------------